The Inferno of Independence

 You’re not supposed to hear these sorts of things from these sorts of people.
-Things have gone well for those chosen to speak at conferences like XOXO.
-Credibility, attention, success—whatever brass ring a person might want to reach for—they’ve got it.
-They are them, and them is great, so why the hang ups?
+Things have gone well for those chosen to speak at conferences like XOXO: credibility, attention, success—whatever brass ring a person might want to reach for—they’ve got it.
+They are them, and they are great, so why the hang ups?

 After several talks, an unstated theme began to emerge, providing fuel for many of the stories and ideas expressed throughout the two days.
 It was often hinted upon, but only directly stated in Christina Xu’s talk.
 It came out as bright and searing as magnified daylight: “Independence is lonely.”

 I winced, the kind of expression you make when you have to live with bad news.
 I know that loneliness.
 So, I looked around to see if anyone else was making grotesque faces of recognition.
 I saw a lot of nodding, as if to say, “I accept this as an interesting and possibly true idea.”
 Maybe that’s what normal people do.
 I was, on the other hand, slowly losing my shit, and contorting my saggy, sad face like a partially deflated balloon, because on one hand, I now had words for that feeling, and knew it wasn’t just me, but on the other hand, it was a sad thought, and a cost I didn’t want to believe was necessary.
 Still, I tried to keep it together, collect the sad sags of my face-balloon, and put on my deep-in-thought face.